EPPlusSoftware/EPPlus.Samples.CSharp/02-Import and export/Readme.md

 ﻿# 02 - Import and Export
-This catalouge summarizes how to import and export to different targets
+This folder summarizes how to import and export to different targets

 Samples in this folder: